 Do you love my recipes?
 If you have a moment, please leave a star rating!
 Did you make one of my recipes?
 Please share on social media and hashtag #afarmgirlskitchen

-Make these adorable Christmas Decorated Sugar Cookies using simple ingredients and a Wilton cookie cutter.
+Make these adorable Heart Decorated Sugar Cookies using simple ingredients and a cookie cutter.
 The best rolled sugar cookies recipe.

 - 1 1/2 cups butter softened